User Story Mapping

 In contrast to a flat product backlog, a user story map offers a two-dimensional map, which makes it easier to understand the relationships during development.

-The horizontal arrangement of the high-level requirements (epics or features) follows the sequence of system usage by the user.
+The horizontal arrangement of the high-level requirements (epics, themes or features) follows the sequence of system usage by the user.
 Simply put, the user first uses Feature 1, then Feature 2, and so on.
 This arrangement is called the backbone.

 The User Story Map also provides a prioritisation.
 The higher a user story is arranged, the more important it is.